CPU full form is the Central Processing Unit of a computer.

-Dual-core CPU must switch back and forth within a variable array of data streams and it manages the multitasking effectively if one or more thread is executed.
+Dual-core CPU must switch back and forth within a variable array of data streams and it manages to multitask effectively if one or more thread is executed.

 The operating system and the running programs must have a unique code known as simultaneous multithreading technology embedded in it to utilize the Dual-Core CPU effectively.

-It is quicker as compared to a single core but not robust as compared to quad-core CPU.
+It is quicker as compared to a single-core but not robust as compared to a quad-core CPU.

 6. Single-core CPU